zeihanaulia/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

 1. To create a new alert rule, click **New alert rule**.
 To edit an existing rule, expand one of the rules in the **Cortex / Loki** section and click **Edit**.
 1. Click on the **Alert type** drop down and select **Cortex / Loki managed alert**.
 1. Fill out the rest of the fields.
 Descriptions are listed below in [Alert rule fields](#alert-rule-fields).
-1. When you have finished writing your rule, click **Save** in the upper right corner to save the rule,, or **Save and exit** to save and exit rule editing.
+1. When you have finished writing your rule, click **Save** in the upper right corner to save the rule, or **Save and exit** to save and exit rule editing.

 ## Alert rule fields